uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ Management Console
   - ex) A company wants to manage its AWS Cloud resources through a web interface.
+  - ex) A user has been granted permission to change their own IAM user password.
+CLI and Management Console can the user use to change the password.

 ■ CLI
   - ex) A company wants a unified tool to provide a consistent method to interact with AWS services.
+  - ex) A user has been granted permission to change their own IAM user password.
+CLI and Management Console can the user use to change the password.

 ■ Cloud Development Kit(CDK) : Use to define cloud resources as code and provision the resources through AWS CloudFormation